ruhnzz/Javascript_fundamentals/README.md

 * Use let only if value needs to change

 ---------------------------------------------------------------------------------------------------------------------------------------------------
-2.DATA TYPES & TYPE SYSTEM
+2. DATA TYPES & TYPE SYSTEM
 * JavaScript is: Dynamically typed,Loosely typed
 * Meaning:You don’t declare type explicitly.A variable can change its type at runtime.
 Example: